-SciLifeLab in Stockholm offers single-particle service with a Talos Arctica for sample optimisation and a Titan Krios for high-resolution data collection.
-Successful proposals will be scheduled time on the microscopes that will be allocated in either 24h or 48h slots.
+SciLifeLab in Stockholm offers single-particle cryo-EM and cryo-ET of plunge-frozen samples, with a Talos Arctica for sample optimisation and a Titan Krios for high-resolution data collection.

 The Cryo-EM National Facility was established as part of the Structural Biology Platform at SciLifeLab by Gunnar von Heijne (Stockholm University) and Bernt-Eric Uhlin (Umeå University) and launched on September 1st 2016.
 The Facility is supported by the Knut and Alice Wallenberg, Family Erling Persson, and Kempe Foundations, SciLifeLab, Stockholm University and Umeå University.